Lanka needs support, not 'unwanted pressure' to serve another country’s agenda, says India as it slams China on 'spy ship' issue | Law-Order

 The Ambassador's imputing a geopolitical context to the visit of a purported scientific research vessel is a giveaway, the mission said, adding that ''opaqueness and debt driven agendas are now a major challenge, especially for smaller nations.
 Recent developments are a caution''.

-''Sri Lanka needs support, not unwanted pressure or unnecessary controversies to serve another country’s agenda,'' it said, as the island nation was grappling with the worst economic crisis since 1948.
+''Sri Lanka needs support, not unwanted pressure or unnecessary controversies to serve another country’s agenda,'' it said, as the island nation is grappling with the worst economic crisis since 1948.

-In a veiled attack on India, China on Friday said that ''external obstruction'' based on so-called security concerns without any evidence is a ''thorough interference'' into Sri Lanka’s sovereignty and independence.

-In a statement hinting at India’s objection to the docking of a Chinese ballistic missile and satellite tracking ship 'Yuan Wang 5' ship at the Hambantota port, Chinese ambassador to Sri Lanka, Qi, said that China was happy that the matter was dealt with and Beijing and Colombo jointly safeguard each other’s sovereignty, independence and territorial integrity.
+In the statement, Qi, said China was happy that matter related to docking of 'Yuan Wang 5' at the Hambantota port was dealt with and Beijing and Colombo jointly safeguard each other’s sovereignty, independence and territorial integrity.

 India had rejected China's ''insinuations'' that New Delhi pressured Colombo against the visit by a Chinese research vessel to the Sri Lankan port of Hambantota but asserted that it will take decisions based on its security concerns.